 Subscribe to the show!

 If you liked this podcast, please support it by subscribing either on Apple Podcasts, Google Podcasts, TuneIn, or Stitcher – and please leave a review.
 It helps!

 1) Click the player and listen to it via your device

-2) Go to iTunes or Stitcher and subscribe to the podcast to automatically download new shows to your device when they are uploaded.
-Listen to the shows through your iTunes or Stitcher app.
-(How to from iTunes and from Stitcher)
+– Subscribe to the podcast to automatically download new shows to your device when they are uploaded.
+(How to from Apple Podcast, Google Podcasts, TuneIn and from Stitcher)

-3) Added tip: Connect your device via Bluetooth or USB to your car radio, select the aux or media input on your radio for your device, and press play on your device for the show either on the post or through iTunes/Stitcher.
+3) Added tip: Connect your device via Bluetooth, USB, or even 3.5mm to your car radio, select the aux or media input on your radio for your device, and press play on your device for the show either on the post or through Apple Podcast/Google Play/TuneIn/Stitcher.